bcgov/digital.gov.bc.ca/openshift/docs/deployment-automation.md

   - if the PR was closed and it was __not deployed into production__
      - delete the dev instance of the app in the dev namespace
     - delete the build config of the app in tools namespace

+## Service Account Roles

+The service account that is responsible for building and deploying has __very specific__ roles for each namespace, this provides it with the minimum amount of access it needs to do its work.
+The template `cicd.yaml` provides insight into what `Role` is created for each namespace.